mmiranda222/.statsuite/content/changelog/_index.md

 **[Release .Stat Suite JS 5.2.0](https://gitlab.com/groups/sis-cc/.stat-suite/-/milestones/23)**
 > This new release includes a new version of the **data-explorer** and **data-lifecycle-manager** services.

-> **Disclaimer**: Support and use of the **Proof Key for Code Exchange** (PKCE) in both DE & DLM by ensuring .Stat Suite using Keycloak v7+ (PKCE is supported from Keycloak v.7).
+> **Disclaimer**: Support and use of the **Proof Key for Code Exchange** (PKCE) in both DE & DLM by ensuring .Stat Suite using Keycloak v7+ (PKCE is supported from Keycloak v.7):
-if keycloak does not support pkce (below version 6), then everything will work properly (becasuse pkce from .Stat DE and .stat DLM will be ignored).
-When Keycloak is configured to enforce pkce, then non-compliant clients will break.
+* If keycloak does not support pkce (below version 6), then everything will work properly (becasuse pkce from .Stat DE and .stat DLM will be ignored);
+* When Keycloak is configured to enforce pkce, then non-compliant clients will break.

 minor changes:

-- [dotstatsuite-data-explorer#116](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-data-explorer/-/issues/116) Download the chart in .png image format (allowing for high-quality resolution).
-(Documentation)[https://sis-cc.gitlab.io/dotstatsuite-documentation/using-de/viewing-data/toolbar/#download]
+- [dotstatsuite-data-explorer#116](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-data-explorer/-/issues/116) Download charts in .png image format (allowing for high-quality resolution). ([Documentation](https://sis-cc.gitlab.io/dotstatsuite-documentation/using-de/viewing-data/toolbar/#download))
 - [dotstatsuite-data-explorer#326](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-data-explorer/-/issues/326) Add a link to the .Stat DE top-left logo.
-(Documentation)[https://sis-cc.gitlab.io/dotstatsuite-documentation/configurations/de-customisation/#add-hyperlink-on-header-logo]
+[Documentation](https://sis-cc.gitlab.io/dotstatsuite-documentation/configurations/de-customisation/#add-hyperlink-on-header-logo))
 - [dotstatsuite-data-lifecycle-manager#48](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-data-lifecycle-manager/-/issues/48) View artifacts per category (topic/domain) in .Stat DLM.
 - [dotstatsuite-data-lifecycle-manager#141](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-data-lifecycle-manager/-/issues/141) *(Refactoring)* DLM refactoring including code base conception cleaning, and `SDMX` parsing to `sdmxjs`.
 - [dotstatsuite-data-lifecycle-manager#149](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-data-lifecycle-manager/-/issues/149) *(Refactoring)* Remove in .Stat DLM 'references=all' from query for category filter when no Category[Scheme] is selected.